 Washington DC – the capital city of USA

-The capital city of the United States is Washington DC, and it deserves a place in your USA bucket list.
-Home to the White House, many museums and state of the art buildings, visiting Washington DC is a real treat.
+The capital city of the United States is Washington DC, and it deserves a place on your USA bucket list.
+Home to the White House, many museums, and state of the art buildings, visiting Washington DC is a real treat.